How to Sign off an Email in French

 Veuillez agréer l'expression de mes sentiments respectueux (formal)

 The English translation would be equivalent to “kind regards.”
 You can also add “bien” or “très” in front of it if you need a stronger closing.
+This is a common way to give your regards in French.

 Meaning “kindly” or “best wishes” in English.
 This closing is appropriate for emails to acquaintances and friends who are older.
 Adding “bien” in front of it (bien amicalement) translates it to mean “in friendship” in English.
+This is an informal way to give your best regards in French.

 “Warmly” or “with warm regards” is a common way to sign off an email between friends.